Thermodynamic formalism for correspondences: Introduction

-This conjecture naturally generalizes the classical Variational Principle for single-valued maps.
-Specifically, the topological pressure $P (T, \phi)$ for the correspondence $T$ generalizes the classical topological pressure for continuous maps, the measure-theoretic entropy $h_\mu (\cQ)$ of the transition probability kernel $\cQ$ for the $\cQ$-invariant measure $\mu$ generalizes the classical measure-theoretic entropy of a measure-preserving endomorphism, and the integral in (\ref{P(T,phi)=sup_Q,mu(h_mu(Q)+int_Xphidmu)}) corresponds to the potential energy in the classical statement of Variational Principle, see Appendix~\ref{sct_Example: single-valued map} for details.
+This conjecture naturally generalizes the classical Variational Principle for (single-valued) maps.
+Specifically, the topological pressure $P (T, \phi)$ for the correspondence $T$ generalizes the classical topological pressure for continuous maps, the measure-theoretic entropy $h_\mu (\cQ)$ of the transition probability kernel $\cQ$ for the $\cQ$-invariant measure $\mu$ generalizes the classical measure-theoretic entropy of a measure-preserving endomorphism, and the integral in (\ref{P(T,phi)=sup_Q,mu(h_mu(Q)+int_Xphidmu)}) corresponds to the potential energy in the classical Variational Principle.

-Currently, to our knowledge, no one has established any version of the Variational Principle for correspondences.
-In this work, we establish a version of the Variational Principle for correspondences with some expansion properties (see Theorem~\ref{t_VP_forward_exp}).
-Moreover, we have not found any counterexample to our conjecture.
+To the best of our knowledge, no version of Variational Principle for correspondences has been established.
+In this article, we establish a version of Variational Principle for correspondences with some expansion properties (see Theorem~\ref{t_VP_forward_exp}).
+We have not found any counterexample to our conjecture.